Image Compression Using Novel View Synthesis Priors: Experiments Results

 The model trained using MSE loss outperforms that using matching loss across all metrics and perturbation values in terms of median performance, despite exhibiting higher variance.
 Overall, using MSE loss achieves a rendered image with higher PSNR and thus a more compressed $I_{\text{diff}}$ than using matching loss.
 The larger variability in performance observed when using MSE loss is likely due to its sensitivity to initialization and the presence of more local minima in its loss landscape.
 Moreover, MSE loss converges faster than matching loss, even though it requires more iterations.
+As a result, we select MSE loss as the objective function for iNVS.